-Some women may choose to take control with preimplantation genetic screening, or PGS.
+Some women may choose to take control with preimplantation genetic screening (PGS), also known as preimplantation genetic testing for aneuploidy (PGT-A).
 But how does it work?
 How much does it cost?
 And what can it do for you?
 Here’s a guide to help you understand so you can make confident decisions about your treatment.

 What is PGS?

 PGS is a genetic screening test that determines whether an embryo has a normal number of chromosomes, which is an embryo quality essential for viability.

 When a normal mature egg containing 23 chromosomes is fertilized with a normal sperm (containing another set of 23 chromosomes), the resulting embryo should have 46 chromosomes.
 However, many embryos start out with an incorrect number of chromosomes stemming from an abnormal egg, sperm, improper chromosome movement within the fertilized egg, or an abnormal cell division in the embryo.
 Embryos with 46 chromosomes in each cell are called euploid embryos.
 Embryos with an abnormal number of embryos are called aneuploid embryos.